 Summary of Research

 My research focuses on (i) understanding the pathogenesis of B-cell malignancies and (ii) evaluating novel targeted therapies for B-cell chronic lymphocytic leukemia (CLL) and Richter's transformation (RT) - an aggressive and incurable diffuse large B-cell lymphoma (DLBCL) that arises in the setting of CLL- with the overall aim of translating effective therapies to the clinic.
-Specifically, my laboratory aims to explore the dynamic cross-talk between malignant B-CLL cells and their microenvironment through a wide array of cell-based assays to identify "druggable" targets and pathways for therapeutic intervention which will be further evaluated utilizing the available mouse models of aggressive CLL/RT disease.
+Specifically, my lab aims to explore the dynamic cross-talk between malignant B-CLL cells and their microenvironment through a wide array of cell-based assays to identify "druggable" targets and pathways for therapeutic intervention which are further evaluated utilizing mouse models of CLL/RT disease.